vuejs/vue-async-data/README.md

 var VueAsyncData = require('vue-async-data')

 // use globally
-// you can also just use `asyncData.mixin` where needed Vue.use(VueAsyncData)
+// you can also just use `VueAsyncData.mixin` where needed Vue.use(VueAsyncData)
 ```